PINTO0309/sit4onnx/README.md

       Use an external file of numpy.ndarray saved using np.save as input data for testing.
       This parameter can be specified multiple times depending on the number of input OPs in the model.
+      If this parameter is specified, the value specified for batch_size and fixed_shapes are ignored.
       e.g.
       --input_numpy_file_paths_for_testing aaa.npy
       --input_numpy_file_paths_for_testing bbb.npy